 What Is a 1031 Exchange?

-A 1031 exchange allows you to essentially trade or “exchange” one investment property for another investment property of similar or greater value, without paying capital gains taxes on the profits from the sold property.
+A 1031 exchange, inventively named after the section of internal revenue code that describes it, allows you to essentially trade or “exchange” one investment property for another, without paying capital gains taxes on the profits from the sold property.

 And yes, you can still take rental property tax deductions before, during, or after doing a 1031 exchange.